 - Foreign Travel Frequency

-- Risky Hobbies (such as skydiving, scuba diving, rock climbing, etc.)
+- High-Risk Hobbies (such as rock climbing, skydiving, scuba diving, etc.)

-For those who have high blood pressure, it is likely that the underwriters will also want more in depth details regarding your condition.
-With this in mind, you may be asked some or all of the following questions:
+For those who have high blood pressure, it is likely that the underwriters will also want more in-depth details regarding your condition.
+You may be asked the following questions:

 - When were you initially diagnosed with high blood pressure?